Laura-Villain/Levonorgestrel/README.md

 The present model represents an updated version of the model presented by Cicali *et al.* [[1]](https://ascpt.onlinelibrary.wiley.com/doi/full/10.1002/psp4.12572).
 This levonorgestrel model incorporates metabolism by CYP3A4 and additional hepatic clearance.
 The current evaluation plan focuses on the performance of the levonorgestrel model in healthy women volunteers

-For further information on CYP3A4-mediated drug-drug interactions (DDI) when orally administered either alone or in combination with ethinyl estradiol in healthy and obese women, refer to [[1]](https://ascpt.onlinelibrary.wiley.com/doi/full/10.1002/psp4.12572).
+For further information on CYP3A4-mediated drug-drug interactions (DDI) when orally administered either alone or in combination with ethinylestradiol in healthy and obese women, refer to [[1]](https://ascpt.onlinelibrary.wiley.com/doi/full/10.1002/psp4.12572).

 ### Version information
 PK-Sim Version 12.